 - Record the numbers of all credit cards and checking accounts; record the addresses of these companies and banks so that they can be notified if cards are lost or stolen.

-- Report the presence of any strangers in non-public areas of the residence halls to UAPD and a hall staff member.
+- Report the presence of any strangers in non-public areas of the dorms to UAPD and a dorm staff member.

 For more tips on safety and security on campus, visit the University of Arizona's Police Department website.

 CatCard and Door Access Code